The beautiful Quercus phellos, commonly called Willow Oak Tree, is easy to grow and a wonderful addition to any landscape!

 Trees can typically grow in medium to moist, well-drained soil conditions and full sun.
 But it will also tolerate a wide range of soil types and planting sites like light shade, clay soils, acidic soils, and wet soils or soils with poor drainage.

 These trees are fast growing during the spring and summer months.
-The willow oak growth rate can reach up to 40 to 75 feet tall and 30-40 feet wide at maturity making it a huge shade tree!
+The willow oak can reach up to 40 to 75 feet tall and 30 to 40 feet wide at maturity making it a huge shade tree!
 The willow oak growth rate is up to 2 feet per year.

 No need for pruning willow oak trees!
 The only exception is if another branch is competing for growth against the central leader.
 Read more about basic pruning.

-Willow Oak tree grows across United States in USDA growing zones 5-9.
-Plant it somewhere it can grow for long term.
+Willow Oak grows across the United States in USDA growing zones 5-9.
+Plant it somewhere it can grow for the long term.
 Water thoroughly the first year of planting to establish a strong root system.
 It is fairly drought tolerant once established in ideal conditions.

 - Fast growth rate